amcpherson/citup/README.md

 ## Prerequisites

+## Pypeliner

+Pypeliner can be found at https://bitbucket.org/dranew/pypeliner.

 ### CPLEX

 CPLEX is required to run citup.
 A license is required and is free for academic use.
 Install CPLEX and set the `CPLEX_DIRECTORY`